Orange in talks with buyers of fibre assets to get Jazztel deal approved

-PARIS Orange has begun talks with several potential buyers for parts of Jazztel's fibre network, which it has agreed to sell to get regulatory approval for the takeover of the Spanish broadband company.
+PARIS May 5 Orange has already begun discussions with several potential buyers for parts of Jazztel's fibre network, which it has agreed to sell to obtain regulatory approval for the takeover of the Spanish broadband company.

 Nicolas Laederich, an executive who handles regulatory affairs and competition issues for the French telecoms group, said the divestment would be paired with a promise to rent out capacity on the company's fixed network to whoever buys the fibre assets.